Kuzey Güney: Supporting

-International Broadcast
+International broadcast

-This series was also telecast in Pakistan on Urdu 1 with great TRPs in Urdu dubbed and was being broadcast on Iranian television channel GEM TV dubbed in Persian language under the same name.
-In Indian Zindagi TV it was dubbed in Hindi.
+These series have been telecasted internationally and had great TRPs in many countries, including the Arab world and Bosnia-Herzegovina.
+It was also aired in Pakistan on Urdu 1 with great TRPs in Urdu dubbing, and was being broadcast on Iranian television channel GEM TV dubbed in Persian language under the same name.
+In Indian Zindagi TV, it was dubbed in Hindi.